DBSE-teaching/isee2018-Codefathers/docs/_posts/2018-04-16-team-presentation.md

 * Github for organising the whole project.

-* Use some principles of Scrum in order to have an organised and flexible schedule, apply them through Zenhub
+* Use some principles of Scrum in order to have an organised and flexible schedule, apply them through Zenhub.

 ... and of course hanging out for beers.